OpenHMD/OpenHMD/README.md

 Note that this is *only* if you're linking statically!
 If you're using the DLL then you *must not* define OHMD_STATIC.
 (If you're not sure then you're probably linking dynamically and won't have to worry about this).

 ## Pre-built packages
-...
+Will be available soon.

 ## Using OpenHMD
 Proper usage examples will be provided in the future.
-Right now, take a look at tests/simple project.
+Right now, take a look at the tests/simple subdirectory.